 Do follow us in our fb, twitter to get the latest posts.

-	Currently, Nepal has three nationwide mobile network operators (Ntc, Ncell and Smart Telecom).
-Their SIM card network is available in most of the places.
-As people find it difficult to get the information for the buying SIM cards, they keep on asking for detailed information.
+Currently, Nepal has three nationwide mobile network operators (Ntc, Ncell, and Smart Telecom).
+Their SIM card network is available in most places.
+As people find it difficult to get the information for buying SIM cards, they keep on asking for detailed information.
 This is true for foreigners or Nepalese coming from abroad and also for people living in Nepal.
-This post, we will provide detailed information on how and where to buy a SIM card in Nepal.
+In this post, we will provide detailed information on how and where to buy a SIM card in Nepal.

 When we say SIM card, it is mostly of GSM technology.
 Most of the people’s mobile/cell phone also supports GSM sim card.

 People from abroad also have roaming facility enabled in their home SIM card.
 Some of them prefer to use the same SIM card with their number.
 But as some find it expensive to use international roaming, they look for a local SIM card for their stay in Nepal.
 Of course, they will save huge money by doing so.

 The three Nationwide Mobile network operators are Nepal Telecom (NTC), Ncell, and Smart Telecom.
 Nepal Telecom is the oldest and pioneer telecom operator (owned by Government) in Nepal with many services like GSM (2G, 3G, 4G) CDMA, ADSL, WiMAX, and more.
 Whereas Ncell is the leading private mobile operator with 2G, 3G, and 4G mobile services.
 Then there is Smart Telecom which has 2G and 4G service.